Your Bag

 This is why we’d recommend adding arnica oil to your DIY scrub; it works wonders for sensitive skin, leaving it feeling soothed and balanced instead of red and agitated.

-To craft your own scrub, simply blend 1 cup of himalayan sea salt or brown sugar with 1 tablespoon of arnica oil and get ready to wash all your worries (and dead skin cells) away.
+To craft your own scrub, simply blend 1 cup of Himalayan sea salt or brown sugar with 1 tablespoon of arnica oil and get ready to wash all your worries (and dead skin cells) away.

 Use Arnica Oil for Bodycare